rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] MPICH or MVAPICH
   - [ ] GP-GPU (CUDA)

-* Support only shared memory parallel (SMP) system using OpenMP protocol for the current GAMESS version that built with 'sockets' model.
+* Support only shared memory parallel (SMP) system using OpenMP protocol for GAMESS version that built with OpenMP algorithm.
+Visit [this website](https://sites.google.com/site/rangsiman1993/comp-chem/install-gamess-parallel) for installation of GAMESS with OpenMP utilization.
 Parallelization over multiple compute node and/or multiple processors is forbidden.

-* To use this subgms script, a modified rungms script, called `rungms.mod`, is required.
-Preparation instruction for creating rungms.mod is provided in Help page, use `subgms help` command.
-Note that you must save rungms.mod in either your $HOME directory or in GAMESS top directory.
+* `rungms.mod` is required for subgms script.
+You must save rungms.mod in either your $HOME directory or in GAMESS top directory before running subgms.

+* This subgms script was tested with `$GAMESS/tests/openmp/parallel/omp-exam12.inp`.

 #### Distributed memory parallel system